 8. Hi-vis Chainsaw Shirt

 A chainsaw worker should also wear a chainsaw shirt.
 A long sleeved shirt is highly recommended for proper safety.
 The shirt should have at least 7 layers of tough material sewn into the collar, sleeve and shoulder areas to prevent falling branches from penetrating the shirt.
 This keeps your upper torso safe whilst cutting.

 Goggles, visors or a helmet decrease the chance of chips penetrating your eyes.
 Even a simple mesh visor with imperfect coverage of the face could be considered acceptable since the chips produced are relatively uniform in size.
 Some chainsaw users prefer goggles the choice often depends on the environment and the climate.
 A visor provides better ventilation and fuller face protection.

 As well as ensuring you have all the relevant chainsaw safety equipment it’s also advisable to purchase the best chainsaw you can afford.
 Don’t skimp on the quality of something that can be potentially lethal.
 Checkout Chainsaw Geek for some of the best chainsaw reviews.
 Also, follow the advice on sharpening your chainsaw.

 10. Head Torch

-A head torch keeps both hands free to concentrate on the job in hand.
+A head torch keeps both hands free to concentrate on the job at hand.
 Whether handling motor equipment or undertaking emergency pruning tasks in the dark a head torch will illuminate your immediate surroundings.
-While most models are for close range work some are better suited to improve long range vision, perfect for use in woodlands and forestry.
+While most models are for close range work some are better suited to improve long-range vision, perfect for use in woodlands and forestry.
 Look for models with long battery life and high lumen output.